AnikaKofodPetersen/Afili/README.md

 Lastly, run a test with the available test file as follows:

-$ ./afili.sh -F test_fasta --genus bacillus -O test_fasta/test_output
+$ ./afili.sh -F test_fasta --genus bacillus -O test_output

 This might take a while, including the one-time database download.
 The results are found in the RESULTS folder placed in the test_fasta folder.